Mama Ocllo: Founding of Cuzco

 According to the legend, Mama Ocllo and Manco Capac were given a golden scepter to help them find an ideal place to settle and worship the sun.
 After their wanderings, the pair descended into a valley.
 They decided to build the city of Cuzco after the golden rod they brought with them sank into the soil and disappeared.
 The pair then set out to gather people and brought them to the city.
-They were instructed in the ways of human beings and were divided the population according to those who can gather food and build houses.
+They instructed them in the ways of human beings and the people were divided according to whether they could gather food or build houses.
 The people also built the Coricancha (temple of the Sun), also referred to as the Intihuasi, at the center of the new imperial city or - as some sources say - where the rod disappeared.